 “Don’t want to,” he replied.

 Unfortunately, about twenty percent of American forces went through real horror.
 My neighbor Robert, drafted into the Army, earned his hook a few months into his tour.
-In high school he had been a handsome, popular athlete, excelling in football and track.
-He confessed that as a young black man, it was the only way he had pictured success.
-Now he was completing his masters in psychology.
+In high school, he was that handsome, popular athlete, excelling in football and track.
+He confessed that as a young black man, it was the only way he pictured success.
+Now he neared completion of his masters in psychology.
 He wanted to work with veterans, emulating those who helped him take the journey from anger and bitterness to a man on a mission to help others.
 He knew it was corny, but he said their compassion was a gift he felt compelled to return.

 I surveyed the festivities, my bright, talented friends, and the signs of a nascent career.
 “I’m OK,” I replied.

-Tears trickled down his cheeks into blond stubble.
-He looked down and away from me.
-I just sat with him in silence.
-After a while, he tried to speak, erupting in a single, explosive sob.
+Tears traced down his cheeks into blond stubble.
+As I approached, he looked down and away from me.
+I sat near him in silence.
+After a while he tried to speak, erupting in a single, explosive sob.
 He gathered himself and began again, telling me the story of his second tour, not with the Marine Corps, but with some sort of covert operations unit.

 I jumped as he suddenly screamed: “Just a day!”

 “It’s OK,” I said.
 “It’s all right, now.”